WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 as much verification as the signing keys used in TLS.
 The obvious way to do this is to re-use the web PKI and CA ecosystem.

+### Certificate constraints

+If we re-use existing TLS server certificates, we incur the risks that:

+1. TLS server certificates must be accessible from online servers, so they're easier to steal than an offline key.
+A package's signing key doesn't need to be online.
+2. A server running TLS or another key-exchange protocol might accidentally sign something that looks like a package, or vice versa.

-We'll improve adoption if we can re-use existing TLS server certificates, but if the risks of doing that are too high, we could define a new Extended Key Usage ({{?RFC5280}}, section 4.2.1.12) that requires CAs to issue new keys for this purpose.
+If these risks are too high, we could define a new Extended Key Usage ({{?RFC5280}}, section 4.2.1.12) that requires CAs to issue new keys for this purpose or a new certificate extension to do the same.
+A new EKU would probably require CAs to also issue new intermediate certificates because of how browsers trust EKUs.
+Both an EKU and a new extension take a long time to deploy and allow CAs to charge package-signers more than normal server operators, which will reduce adoption.

 The rest of this document will assume we can re-use existing TLS server certificates.

+### Signature constraints

-It's essential that an attacker who can convince the server to sign some resource, cannot cause those signed bytes to be interpreted as something else.
+In order to prevent an attacker who can convince the server to sign some resource from causing those signed bytes to be interpreted as something else, signatures here need to:

+1. Avoid key types that have been used for non-TLS key exchange protocols.
+That may be just the `rsaEncryption` OID from {{?RFC2437}}.
-As a result, signatures here need to use the same format as TLS's signatures, specified in {{?I-D.ietf-tls-tls13}} section 4.4.3, with a context string that's specific to this use.
+2. Use the same format as TLS's signatures, specified in {{?I-D.ietf-tls-tls13}}
+   section 4.4.3, with a context string that's specific to this use.

+The specification also needs to define which signing algorithm to use.
+I expect to define that as a function from the key type, instead of allowing attacker-controlled data to specify it.

-### The certificate and its chain {#certificate-chain}
+### Retrieving the certificate {#certificate-chain}

-The client needs to be able to find the certificate vouching for the signing key and a chain from that certificate to a trusted root.
+The client needs to be able to find the certificate vouching for the signing key, a chain from that certificate to a trusted root, and possibly other trust information like SCTs ({{?RFC6962}}).
 One approach would be to include the certificate and its chain in the signature metadata itself, but this wastes bytes when the same certificate is used for multiple HTTP responses.
 If we decide to put the signature in an HTTP header, certificates are also unusually large for that context.

 Another option is to pass a URL that the client can fetch to retrieve the certificate and chain.
 To avoid extra round trips in fetching that URL, it could